DeNederlandscheBank/nifigator/docs/02_adding_document_data.md

 translation, the Dutch version prevails. ... '
 ```

+**_NOTE:_** By default, hyphenated words in the document are joined and the page offsets are corrected accordingly.
+You can turn of this correction off with by setting join_hyphenated_words = False in the PDFDocument constructor.

+**_NOTE:_** By default, a number of control characters are deleted from the text.
+You can set these control characters in the PDFDocument constructor with the ignore_control_characters parameter (a string), default = "[\x00-\x08\x0b-\x0c\x0e-\x1f].

 ## Page offsets

 In some situations it is necessary to know the specific page number that contains a certain part of the text.